-During the first quarter of 2004, we continued to grow our engineered wood products segment.
+During both the second quarter and the six-month period ended June 30, 2004, we continued to grow our EWP segment.
 We saw significant growth in both LVL and I-Joist sales with the addition of several new distributors and expanded presence with large production builders.
-Sales prices increased during the first quarter of 2004 as we instituted general price increases to offset the higher raw material costs.
-Our focus continues to be on relentless reductions in costs, better geographic manufacturing and distribution, and maintaining customer relationships.
+Sales prices increased during both the second quarter and the six-month period ended June 30, 2004 as we instituted general price increases to partially offset higher raw material costs.
+Our focus continues to be on reductions in costs, better geographic rationalization in our manufacturing and distribution, and maintaining customer relationships.
 In addition to focusing on maximizing the potential of our existing facilities, we continue to look for alliance opportunities.